 RX-02 Stock reorder flag

-This business rule was set to flag all drugs that get below 10 units.
+This business rule was set to flag all drugs when the stock falls beflow 10 units.
 I did some additional requirements clarification with the vets and the chemists and they decided that they would like to be able to set a reorder level based on the needs of the clinic per drug.
 This was accomplished by building an attribute for a Boolean field, and an integer field that would act as a floor; once the floor is reached a trigger will fire changing the flag thus alerting the staff it’s time to re-order.
 Oracle does not have a proper Boolean attribute data type, to ameliorate this problem I created a pseud-Boolean column using Character (Char) datatype with a length of one.
 Some further information on my pseudo-Boolean columns.
-Rather than putting the onus on the application programming team to determine which specific characters would count as True or False I programmed in the most likely options into the check columns of {‘1’, ‘y’, ‘Y’} for true, and {‘0’, ‘n’, ‘N’} for false [figure 35].
+Rather than putting the onus on the application programming team to determine which specific characters would count as True or False, I programmed in the most likely options into the check columns of {‘1’, ‘y’, ‘Y’} for true, and {‘0’, ‘n’, ‘N’} for false [figure 35].
 Additional values can be added to the check constraints and the program units that call those columns should application-development request it.